Importing and Updating the Database

 Installing the newest version of Pyosmium

-pip install --user osmium
+pip3 install --user osmium

 Nominatim needs a tool called

-pyosmium-get-updates that comes with
+pyosmium-get-updates which comes with

 Pyosmium.
 You need to tell Nominatim where to find it.
 Add the